Biconed graphs, weighted forests, and h-vectors of matroid complexes: Biconed graphs and rooted forests

-Denote the resulting graph by $\G$.
+\end{itemize} We use $\G$ to denote the resulting graph.
 A \emph{biconed graph} is any graph that is obtained from a biconing. \end{definition}

-See Fig. $1$A and Fig. $1$B for an example of a biconed graph.
-Examples of biconed graphs in include coned graphs, complete multipartite graphs, and Ferrers graphs (see the last section for a definition of the latter).
+See Figures \ref{fig:exgraph} and \ref{fig:exgraphcone} for an example of a graph and its biconing.
+Examples of biconed graphs include coned graphs, complete multipartite graphs, and Ferrers graphs (see Section \ref{sec:Future}).
+The path graph $P_5$ on $5$ vertices is an example of a connected graph that is not biconed.

-Define $\ol A := B \setminus A$, so that $V(G)$ is the disjoint union of $A$ and $\ol A$.
+For a biconed graph $\G$ define $\ol A := B \setminus A$, so that $V(G)$ is the disjoint union of $A$ and $\ol A$.
 The complete bipartite graphs $K_{m,n}$ investigated in \cite{KookLee2018} are examples of biconed graphs with $A \cap B = \varnothing$, or equivalently satisfying $B = \ol A$.
 We emphasize that our generalization allows for some vertices of $G$ to be connected to both coning vertices.

 We will be interested in the activity of elements in the spanning trees of biconed graphs, and for this we define a total order on the edge set inspired by conventions in \cite{KookLee2018}.
 Let $m = \abs{A}$ and $n = \abs{\ol{A}}$, and without loss of generality assume that the elements of $A$ and $\ol{A}$ are labeled such that $A = [m] = \{1,\dots,m\}$ and $\ol{A} = [\ol{n}] = \{\ol{1},\dots,\ol{n}\}$.
 We then order the vertices in the following manner: